Outdoor Flag Polyester: Tear-resistant lightweight knitted fabric with excellent thru-print (3.25oz/yd²)

 The Thin Blue Line came into its own again in 1988 with the release of the documentary of the same name.
 Directed by Errol Morris, the film deals with the shooting of Officer Robert Wood and the subsequent trial of Randall Adams, the man accused of his murder.

-The Meaning of the Thin Blue Line Flag
+Thin Blue Line Flag Meaning

 However, not many people know what it is or what it stands for.
 The standard design of the thin blue line American flag that has been popping up recently is this: a black and white American flag with a blue line down the center.